Ice Formation Photography

 Spent the day on the ice with my husband.
 The plan was to visit Sherwood Point Lighthouse and partake in some ice formation photography.
 The avid fisherman that he is, begs me monthly to go out with him ice fishing weekly.
 I have ventured out with him, selectively.

 I can tell you this, I dislike ice with every fiber of my being.
-I keep thinking exposing myself in small steps, will help.
+I keep thinking of exposing myself in small steps, will help.
 With the exception of the first hour, it went ok.
 The first hour was P A N I C – sheer panic.

 There was a warmth to the morning sun.
 The glowing backlighting of the lighthouse made it pop right off the limestone cliff.
-At the time I was internally shaking from fear but still grinning from ear to ear.
+At the time, I was internally shaking from fear but still grinning from ear to ear.
 You just don’t get a chance to experience this view, let alone many chances to photograph it in this manner.

+In back to business.
+Trying to capture this wonderful lighthouse!
 The smattering of low level, feathery wisps of cloud cover against the perfect blue skies set this image apart from the rest.
 The shades of blue changed every hour.
 This image captures the brightest blue from the day.
 A striking, rich hue.

 The early sunset colors were interesting.
 Mesmerizing, how simple it looked, at first glance.
 If you stared at it for a long time, watching the clouds come and go, the sun setting in a magnificent flourish, you would almost think, maybe, it was talking to you.
 The cold winds started to blow in.
 The warmth of the day was quickly fading.